Many apps are not written in Java or Kotlin, but get implemented in Javascript and HTML that then gets rendered in a WebViews.

 setWebContentsDebuggingEnabled(true)

-where in app assets directory we have index.html.
+where in app assets directory we have index.html and other js files which make up the app.

 While WebView often serves content from the internet, it can also load local HTML and JavaScript files from within the app itself.
 This is useful for offline functionality or even when the app is entirely implemented in HTML and Javascript.